elotroalex/chiens/_texts/translation.md

 - {:.sp} The Great Prohibiter.

 - {: .pr} Come on.
-Come on; wake up, mouth, you rude, stupid and sleepy creature that my wretched destiny foists on me.
+Come on; wake up, mouth, you rude, stupid and sleepy creature which wretched fate has foisted upon me.
 - My mouth
 - Oh, my tardigrade mouth
 - my shame
-- {: .pr} I have a flood of words, of orders, of counter-orders waiting impatiently in the recesses of my saliva
+- {: .pr} I have a flood of words, of orders, of counter-orders awaiting impatiently in the recesses of my saliva
 - Come on, quickly, quickly, the animal snores
-- but maybe you do not know who I am: veto, veto, not a bad thing
+- but maybe you do not know who I am: veto, veto, not bad
 - No, it's veto, veto
-- {: .pr} it does not tell you anything, I see that it does not tell you anything.
-And yet, at my bark, the mouths stop talking, the legs cease their wandering, the world is scarred with borders, bristles with obstacles, veto, veto
+- {: .pr} not ringing any bells?
+I see that nothing comes to mind.
+And yet, at my bark, mouths stop talking, legs cease their wandering, the world is scarred with borders, brims with obstacles, veto, veto
 - I am the compressor, the suppressor, the stage manager
 - I'm The Great Prohibiter
 - let me explain
-- {:.pr} Well, it had been ascertained in high places that there had been for some time a dreadful absurd squandering, unforeseen insane gifts, a largess of liberality, indulgences and permissions, all things undoubtedly disturbing the fragile economy, so fragile, fragile for the bounded universe
+- {:.pr} Well, higher ups had ascertained that a dreadful, absurd squandering had been taking place for far too long, shocking, insane gifts, an excess of liberality, indulgences and permissions, all of which undoubtedly disturbed our fragile economy, so fragile, a threat to the bound universe
-- bounded
+- bound
 - and it was then that I was summoned.
 Prohibiter, The Great Prohibiter
 - I am The Great Prohibiter, you understand?
 - He who reigns, reins, restraints, retains and constraints.